titocampis/b-tool-dcompose/README.md

 > :warning: **WARNING:** Use `vim` or another text editor to fulfill the content of these files, do not do it through the terminal, because it may be a security weakness to have sensitive raw data in terminal history.

-:two: Run the following on terminal
+:two: Run the following on terminal:
 ```bash
 export SECRET_MAIL_USERNAME_FILE="./secret_mail_username.conf" && \
 export SECRET_MAIL_PASSWORD_FILE="./secret_mail_password.conf"
 ```

-:three: Run the application
+:three: Run the script:
 ```bash
 python3 check_daily_birthdays.py
 ```